yetiblue/100_days_of_p5_art/README.md

 "Much better to go for it, than to spend all of your time planning something out and never actually creating anything"

+Code's pretty messy for a lot of sketches, no time to really refactor 😅

 Documentation for each day can be found at: https://medium.com/knowledge-foundation